With its Roman ruins, university, and beautiful buildings dating from the 16th to the 18th centuries, Évora is one of the best day trips from Lisbon.

 - soup: tomato, purslane, bacon (toucinho) and fish (cação) are eaten in the Alentejo region.

 - doces conventuais (conventual pastry): Portuguese pastries are to die for.
-Egg, almond, honey and sugar based, try a queijada de Évora or the pão de rala in a restaurant or at the century-old patisserie Pastelaria Violeta (Rua José Elias Garcia 47).
+Egg, almond, honey and sugar based, try a queijada de Évora or the pão de rala found in most traditional restaurants or at the century-old patisserie Pastelaria Violeta (Rua José Elias Garcia 47).

 Where to Next?